 Evaluations are completed at regular intervals during the program as an overall index of student growth.
 Information from the evaluations is used to strengthen and enrich counseling of the student.
 Steady growth and progress is expected from the initial levels toward the ideal level.
-The evaluation is completed by the director of the DPD using information from course instructors and the Nutrition Faculty.
+The evaluation is completed by the director of the DP using information from course instructors and the Nutrition Faculty.
 Evaluations will occur at the following intervals:

-1st evaluation Spring Semester, Sophomore Year (application)

-2nd evaluation Spring Semester, Junior Year (interview, see evaluation form on page 37-38)

-3rd evaluation Spring Semester, Senior Year (portfolio)
+1st evaluation Spring Semester, Sophomore Year (application, see application on pg.
+26-28) 2nd evaluation Spring Semester, Junior Year (interview, see evaluation form on pg.
+29-30) 3rd evaluation Spring Semester, Senior Year (portfolio)